 LHA's pedigree is in the discovery and shaping of innovative quantitative investment programs into strategies that seek alpha production, risk management and diversification away from style-box portfolios.
-Strategies that can attract meaningful investment will be sponsored by LHA.
+Strategies that LHA believes can attract meaningful investment will be sponsored.

 LHA has also developed a structure it calls a “Composite”.
 The Composite structure was developed in response to the flaws LHA observed in the fund-of-funds model in the wake of the 2008 financial crisis.
 Seeking to address these problems, the Composite structure offers a clear investment theme, the elimination of layered management fees, a netted incentive fee based on the return of the aggregate portfolio (not on the individual returns of underlying managers), holdings transparency to LHA, and an additional level of risk oversight.